AlphaRalph/IoTSensorBase/docs/IMPLEMENTATION_OV.md

 ## Acquisition

-To make the solution expandable microservices shall be used to acquire data from sensor.
+To make the solution expandable micro services shall be used to acquire data from sensor.
 Every sensor gets its own microservice.
-There are two tasks for these micro-services:
+There are two tasks for these micro services:
 * to acquire data from sensor
 * write data into database